 We can only compare production that is reported in the same unit.
-The standard unit of measurement for geothermal energy in the federal production dataset is kilowatt hours, but there are a few counties that report it differently.
-We have separate charts for each of these counties, because they report in nonstandard units:
+The standard unit of measurement for geothermal energy in the federal production dataset is kilowatt hours, but a few counties report it differently.
+We have separate charts for each of these counties because they report in nonstandard units:

 A note about “Mixed Exploratory” versus “Federal” categories of production

-To build our data visualizations, we've aggregated production from two types of jurisdictions: “federal” and “mixed exploratory.”
+To build our data visualizations, we aggregated production from two types of jurisdictions: “federal” and “mixed exploratory.”

 - Federal production is production from federal lands and waters.

-- “Mixed exploratory” is a temporary jurisdictional unit that is used until production is proven on that location.
+- “Mixed exploratory” is a temporary jurisdictional unit.
+It is used until production is proven on that location.
 BLM then creates a permanent unit with allocation schedules that may split that area between federal and other ownership.
 Payors then resubmit royalties based on the new unit allocations.
 These royalties are retroactive to the first production.

 The federal government rarely gets 100% of “mixed exploratory” volumes.
-You can see these categories disaggregated in the federal production dataset, downloadable on this page.
+These categories are disaggregated in the federal production dataset, downloadable on this page.

 Why is quartz crystal measured in “tickets/pounds”?

 Quartz crystal is sometimes sold in relatively small quantities in gift shops and tourist attractions.
 In some cases, tourists can buy admission tickets to dig for their own minerals.
-For those transactions, ONRR may collect royalties on the admission tickets, not on the weight of minerals collected.
-Furthermore, some minerals are sold by quality, not by weight.
+ONRR may collect royalties on the admission tickets, not on the weight of minerals collected.
+Some minerals are sold by quality, not by weight.

-The unit “tickets/pounds” shows quantities measured in both tickets sold and weight sold combined, even though the units measure different things.
-The royalty amount for ticket transactions often don't meet ONRR's review threshold, so the specific quantities in weight may be unknown.
+The unit “tickets/pounds” shows quantities measured in both tickets sold and weight sold combined.
+The royalty amount for ticket transactions often does not meet ONRR's review threshold, so the specific quantities in weight may be unknown.

 Fields and definitions

-- Calendar Year is the period between January 1 and December 31 for a given year.
+- Calendar Year: The period between January 1 and December 31 for a given year.

-- Federal Federal lands are owned by or under the jurisdiction of the federal government, including: Public domain lands, acquired lands, military acquired lands, and Outer Continental Shelf.
+- Federal: Federal lands (PDF) are owned by or under the jurisdiction of the federal government.
+Federal lands include: public domain lands, acquired lands, military acquired lands, and the Outer Continental Shelf .

-- Mixed Exploratory is a temporary jurisdictional unit that is used until production is proven on that location (see above).
+- Mixed Exploratory: A temporary jurisdictional unit.
+It is used until production is proven on that location (see above).